 For the first time in the town’s history, a painting by English artist LS Lowry will go on permanent display at Berwick Museum and Art Gallery.

 ‘Beach Scene’ (c1960), which depicts the beach and sand dunes in the former fishing village of Spittal, celebrates Lowry’s long history with the coastal town of Berwick-upon-Tweed.
-It was purchased for Museums Northumberland’s collections with the support of Art Fund, the Arts Council England/V&A Purchase Grant Fund, The Friends of Berwick and District Museum and Archives, and the Guild of Freemen of the town of Berwick-upon-Tweed.
+It was purchased for Museums Northumberland’s collections with the support of Art Fund (with a contribution from the Wolfson Foundation), the Arts Council England/V&A Purchase Grant Fund, The Friends of Berwick and District Museum and Archives, and the Guild of Freemen of the town of Berwick-upon-Tweed.

 Lowry was a regular visitor to the area from the mid-1930s until the summer before his death in 1976.
 During that time he created more than thirty sketches, drawings and paintings of Berwick-upon-Tweed.